LAAC-LSCP/laac-lscp.github.io/docs/administrative-platforms.md

 ### Additional resources

-You can read the 'quite old and only in french' excel version of how to use hamac for more detailed information [here](../ressources/misc/guide-pratique-hamac.xls)
+You can read the 'quite old and only in French' excel version of how to use hamac for more detailed information [here](../ressources/misc/guide-pratique-hamac.xls)